SamuRoj/RAG/README.md

 pip install --quiet --upgrade langchain-text-splitters langchain-community langgraph
 ```

-- Create a langsmith account to inspect log out the results of the application, then import the following environment variables within the
+- Create a langsmith account to inspect logs of the application, then import the following environment variables within the
 notebook.

 ```